mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Layertree Buttons.

 The checkbox next to the respective layer name allows to turn a layer on and off.
-If the checkbox is set, the Layer will appear in the map.
+If the checkbox is set, the Layer will appear on the map.
 However, it will continue to respect the defined rules of the Layerset, such as scale-dependent display.

 The "i"-icon next to a layer name indicates if the FeatureInfo-function is enabled.
 The FeatureInfo-function is inactive if the "i"-icon is grayed out.
 If you activate the function with a click, the icon is dark gray and has a frame.
 If activated, the requested information of the layer appears in a dialog box.